Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

 ![](./img/groups.png)

-Following further the relationships from **Warm Roof - Timber** group asset, you find that apart from two incoming relationships (from the root asset and - the **parent** node), it also has these two outgoing connections:
+Following the relationships from **Warm Roof - Timber** group asset, you can find that apart from two incoming relationships (from the root asset and - the **parent** node), it also has these two outgoing connections:

 1. Reference relationship to an `autodesk.design:assets.instance-1.0.0` type asset:

-	**NOTE:** The output was trimmed for brevity:
+	**NOTE:** The output was trimmed for brevity.

 	```json